 Laser treatment lasts about 5 minutes but depending on where the pain is.
-Adam mentions that treatment is usually performed in conjunction with chiropractic care.
+Adam mentions that treatment is usually performed in conjunction with chiropractic care and sports rehab.

 “[You are] straightened out first, and then that laser therapy is gonna help keep all your muscles holding those bones in the right place, reducing inflammation that can occur,” Konz said.

 Integrated Medical’s cold laser is still warm to a touch and will feel like a sunburn if left in one spot; the laser goes over a specific area and could damage tissue if not performed properly.